 Please contact our Registrar with any questions about eligibility (including waivers).

 Below is the NEW chart for understanding how your player's age is determined for Little League in 2018.
 League Age is determined by the player's age as of 8/31 of the upcoming baseball season.

 In April, 2014 the International Congress approved the new league age determination amendment for Little League Baseball.
 To implement the new amendment, it was decided to include a three-year waiting period to execute the change, starting in 2018.
 Questions from the field were raised about the impact the change would have on players that were currently league age 8 under the traditional system.
 Using feedback from Little League parents through our District Administrators, the Little League International Board of Directors adjusted the April-approved implementation strategy in order to modify the impact on all of our minor and major division players.
 The adjustment also allows for an easier transition for players in the early years of Little League participation.

-As a result of this recent adjustment to the implementation strategy, effective immediately, any player born on or after January 1, 2006 who will turn the ages of 4-9 during the 2016 calendar year will be eligible to participate in a local Little League program and will use the new age determination date of August 31 for the reminder of their Little League Baseball career.
+As a result, any player born on or after January 1, 2006 who turned the ages of 4-9 during the 2016 calendar year was eligible to participate in a local Little League program and will use the age determination date of August 31 for the reminder of their Little League Baseball career.
 Players will still be assigned to a division based on local league divisional structure.

 As stated, with this implementation strategy adjustment the impact on our players will be reduced, with the exception of a marginal impact on players currently participating in the very early stages of their Little League career.
 Furthermore, our continued focus on fun, fitness and fundamentals at the Tee Ball Division will assist local leagues as they look to provide a smooth transition to the Coach/Machine Pitch divisions of play while still developing a passion for the game as well as focusing on skill development.